MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Germany/how-to-set-up-delivery-reminders.md

 ---
     title: How to Set Up Delivery Reminders
-    description: In Dynamics 365, you can use purchase delivery reminders to remind vendors about overdue deliveries.
+    description: In Dynamics 365, Business edition, you can use purchase delivery reminders to remind vendors about overdue deliveries.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP